Barber-Scotia College E-Learning Center

 What is meant by the educational term E-Learning?
-E-Learning is utilizing electronic technologies in a manner outside of a traditional classroom to access educational curriculum for the purpose of improved knowledge and skills.
+E-Learning will utilize electronic technologies in a manner outside of a traditional classroom to access educational curriculum for the purpose of improved knowledge and skills.

-The Barber-Scotia College E-Learning Center offers E-Learning courses to students from around the world.
-The center merges innovative learning and instructional techniques with interaction between fellow students, tutors and professors.
+The Barber-Scotia College E-Learning Center will offer E-Learning courses to students from around the world.
+The center will merge innovative learning and instructional techniques with interaction between fellow students, tutors and professors.
 The parameters of these online courses make it possible for students living unconventional lives to follow a flexible schedule and take courses that are convenient with the intent of attaining a college degree.

-E-Learning courses are weekly online course meetings.
-Barber-Scotia College professors create dynamic student-centered learning environments through informed research-based instructional methods.
-E-Learning courses are interactive.
-Professors guide students through coursework.
-Feedback is meant to help students succeed.
-Professors communicate regularly through Blackboard and maintain high levels of interaction using tools such as audio lectures, videos, discussion boards, e-mail, live chat sessions and video-conferencing technology.
+E-Learning courses will be weekly online course meetings.
+Barber-Scotia College professors will create dynamic student-centered learning environments through informed research-based instructional methods.
+E-Learning courses will be interactive.
+Professors will guide students through coursework.
+Feedback will be meant to help students succeed.
+Professors will maintain high levels of interaction using tools such as audio lectures, videos, discussion boards, e-mail, live chat sessions and video-conferencing technology.

-E-Learning classes are kept small to maximize teaching and learning between professor and students.
-An E-Learning course is usually 20 weeks in duration.Courses from all degree programs are offered each semester.
+E-Learning classes will be kept small to maximize teaching and learning between professor and students.
+An E-Learning course will be approximately 20 weeks in duration.Courses from all degree programs will be offered each semester.
 The bachelor degree program may be completed through E-Learning courses.

 2 Types of E-Learning Courses:

 · Fully Online: A course delivered 100% online.
 Scheduled class meetings will be via online technologies and virtual meetings, including online exams.
 Video chats will be required with the professor four (4) times during one semester.
 No on-campus meetings required.
 Fee required.